-For further information about employment contracts, see our Foundation trainee: employment contracts fact sheet.
+For further information about employment contracts, see our Foundation trainee: employment contracts page.

 If you have queries about your contract of employment, Pharmacist Support may be able to help by referring you to a specialist Citizens Advice Bureau (CAB) adviser.
 If you would like to be referred, contact us on our general enquiry line: 0808 168 2233, or email us on: email@example.com.